An Act respecting currency and the Exchange Fund Account

 Marginal note:Effect of call in

-(2) A coin that has been called in is not current.
+(2) Despite sections 7 and 7.1, a coin or note that has been called in is not current.

 - R.S., 1985, c.
 C-52, s.
 9;